gtoledorodriguez/CS-425-Airplane-Database/README.md

 - Make functions/procedures

 ### Gladys:
-- Ask team about Flight Airline
+- Able to connect to database and do a simple query.
-- Talk to Team about ideas to fix error given by Booking and BookedFlights
+- Will continue to make queries for the methods we need, mostly pertaining to Search By Flights
 - Make functions/procedures

 ### Nasna: